On the rank of the Thurston pullback map: Preliminaries and known results

-It is hard to describe a Thurston pullback map $\sigma_f$ since it is a transcendental object.
-Article \cite{MR2508269} provides examples of Thurston maps $f$ for which $\sigma_f$ is a Galois ramified cover or an unramified cover onto a dense open subset.
+Various aspects of pullback maps have been studied in \cite{MR4100123,MREpstein,MR3668372}.
+In general, it is hard to describe a Thurston pullback map $\sigma_f$ since it is a map between transcendental, non-algebraic spaces.
+The article \cite{MR2508269} provides examples of Thurston maps $f$ for which $\sigma_f$ is a Galois ramified cover or an unramified cover onto a dense open subset.
 This is based on the work of Koch which shows that the transcendental map $\sigma_f$ descends to an algebraic correspondence on the level of moduli spaces \cite{MR3107522}.
 To elaborate, let $f:\left(S^2,A\right)\rightarrow\left(S^2,B\right)$ be an admissible cover.
 Then $\sigma_f$ fits in a commutative diagram such as